 The most important goal, for which more than 50 percent of animals in the Netherlands are used, is research regarding the human body and physical and mental diseases in humans.
 For this research, animals are given the disease that researchers want to study and then the animal is usually observed and sometimes potential interventions are tested.
 To make sure animals get these diseases, genetic modification is sometimes used to make sure the animals are born with a specific disease or naturally have a huge chance of developing a certain disease like cancer.
 Pregnant animals can also be treated with injections to make sure their babies won’t be healthy.
 For other health problems, healthy animals are bred and then later injected with a disease or inflicted with wounds or other bodily damage.
 Surgery can be used to damage organs, bones can be broken or skin can be exposed to fire to create burn wounds.

 In order to study mental diseases and psychological problems, animals are traumatised to help them develop depressions, PTSD or anxiety disorders.
-This can be done by methods such as using electric shocks, keeping animals in isolation from birth or by depriving them from sufficient food, water and/or sleep.
+This can be done by methods such as using electric shocks, keeping them in isolation from birth or by depriving them from sufficient food, water and/or sleep.
 In addition, injections or methods to damage the brain can also be used to cause psychological problems.

 Tests for animal purposes